 Materials and Methods

-Treatment 4 resulted in the highest yield (229.4 bu/ac) compared with the Control (165 bu/ac), with Treatment 3 next highest at 214.5 bu/ac and Treatment 2 at 190.6 bu/ac.
-Each treatment yield showed a statistically significant difference from the other.
-Based on a sweet potato market price of $15/bu, Table 2 shows percentage of yield increase and net income gain, along with the return on investment (ROI) ratio, for the 3 treatments over the control.
-Treatment 4 showed the highest percentage of yield increase over the control (39%).
-An ROI ratio of 12:1 occurred for Treatment 2 and Treatment 3, with an ROI ratio of 10:1 for Treatment 4.
+Based on a peanut market price of $440/ton, Table 2 shows yield and net profit, along with the return on investment (ROI) ratio, for the 6 treatments over the control.
+Treatment 7 showed the highest percentage of yield increase over the control (185%).
+An ROI ratio of 8:1 occurred for Treatment 6.

-Micro Carbon Technology® in Huma Gro® soil and foliar products contributed to significant sweet potato yield and revenue increases in all three of the Huma Gro® treatments evaluated in this study.
-Though adding Huma Gro® Products increased initial costs, the greater yields and net profits generated by the treatments resulted in a return on investment that paid for the cost and application of the Huma Gro® products many times over ($10–$12 dollars returned for every $1 spent).
+Micro Carbon Technology® in Huma Gro® soil and foliar products contributed to significant peanut yield and revenue increases in all the Huma Gro® treatments evaluated in this study.
+Though adding Huma Gro® products increased initial costs, the greater yields and net profits generated by the treatments resulted in a return on investment that paid for the cost and application of the Huma Gro® products many times over ($2–$8 dollars returned for every $1 spent).

 Click here to view/download the complete report.